xvik/dropwizard-guicey/src/doc/docs/guide/test/junit5.md

         ...
 ```

-This alternative declaration is intended to be used in cases when guicey exensions need to be aligned with
+This alternative declaration is intended to be used in cases when guicey extensions need to be aligned with
 other 3rd party extensions: in junit you can order extensions declared with annotations (by annotation order)
 and extensions declared with `@RegisterExtension` (by declaration order).
 But there is no way
 to order extension registered with `@RegisterExtension` before annotation extension.